 How Do Wetsuits Work?

-Wetsuits work by trapping a small amount of water between your body and the wetsuit.
+Wetsuits, or steamers, work by trapping a small amount of water between your body and the wetsuit.
 Your body temperature and the insulation of the wetsuit heats the water and helps to keep you warm.

 However, most new, modern wetsuits have tighter stitching, seals, and seams that really aren’t going to allow much water to wash through the suit when they’re brand new.